nicm42/100-days-of-code-v2/log4.md

 **Day 81: 13th October 2021**
 I fixed the number of tries problem easily.
 And then started on MongoDB.
 I found a tutorial on NetNinja, which was good and although I found some websites that say what to put in, he explained why it was there and what was going on.
 So I am all set up with connecting to the database, I just need to work out how to connect it to my Svelte files, which the tutorial doesn't cover, since it's all back end.
 But looking at the project I did before using Express, I should be able to figure it out, with some Googling for tutorials.
 At least knowing React means I can look up React tutorials and understand how to apply them to Svelte.

+**Day 82: 14th October 2021**
+I thought connecting up the front and back end would be easy, but it wasn't.
+I added a proxy, but it needs Webpack (or CRA) so I ended up putting the whole link in there.
+And it turned out it didn't like Axios.
+So I took that out and just fetched it instead, and it finally worked.
+So that was pretty much all of my time.
+I did add routes and models for each shape, but now I'm thinking that I should just have one database and pick out the shape that's needed from the data, as otherwise adding new shapes involves a lot of work.